 - give the rooms a ‘once over’;

 - display some fresh flowers.

 Show off how great your home is – it shouldn’t be that difficult!
 After all, you loved living there all these years!

-Tip #9 – Please leave the house now!
+#9 of Home Seller Tips – Please leave the house now!

 Initially, I used a number of different lines when trying to tell the home seller that it’s time for them to leave as the open house is about to start, but then I quickly realized that the best time to bring this message across is at the time of the mandate signing.

-By establishing such expectations early on and preparing the home seller to the fact that they will be asked to leave the house during EVERY SINGLE house showing event (including open house), there’s no awkwardness any more when the time comes!
+By establishing such expectations early on and preparing the home seller to the fact that they will be asked to leave the house during EVERY SINGLE house showing event (including the open house), there’s no awkwardness anymore when the time comes!

 The report between buyer and real estate agent will be much better and honest feedback will more than likely happen, whereas none of that will be the case if the home seller is hovering around, as I move from room-to-room with the buyer.